-85/240 Messaging
+96/279 Messaging

-write user Write interactively a message to the terminal of user (which must be logged in) echo "Message" write user Write a message to the terminal of user (which must be logged in) wall Write interactively a message to the terminal of all logged in users echo " Message " wall Write a message to the terminal of all logged in users talk user Open an interactive chat session with user (which must be logged in) mesg Display your current message permission status.
-This command works by enabling/disabling the group write permission of your terminal device, which is owned by system group tty .
-The root user is always able to message users, regardless of their permission status mesg y chmod g+w \$(tty) Allow the other users to message you via write, wall, and talk mesg n chmod g-w \$(tty) Disallow the other users to message you via write, wall, and talk cron is a job scheduler, allowing repeated execution of commands specified in crontab files.
+write user Write interactively a message to the terminal of user (which must be logged in) echo "Message" | write user Write a message to the terminal of user (which must be logged in) wall Write interactively a message to the terminal of all logged in users echo "Message" | wall Write a message to the terminal of all logged in users talk user Open an interactive chat session with user (which must be logged in) mesa Display your current message permission status.
+Enabling/disabling the other users to send you messages is done by enabling/disabling the group write permission of your terminal device, which is owned by system group tty.
+The root user is always able to message users, regardless of their permission status mesg y Allow the other users to message you via write, wall, and talk chmod g+w \$(tty) mesg n Disallow the other users to message you via write, wall, and talk chmod g-w \$(tty)

-86/240 cron
+97/279 cron